-Our Seven Sisters Cliffs tour from London visits the dramatic white cliffs located in the South Downs National Park.
+Our Seven Sisters Cliffs tour from London visits the dramatic white cliffs located in the South Downs National Park as well as free time to explore the historic seaside town of Brighton.
 Departing from Central London, take the 1-hour train journey to Brighton, where our local guide will collect you from the station.
 We’ll then drive into the beautiful English countryside in a small 16-seater minibus.

 Discover the incredible beauty of the Seven Sisters Cliffs, a stretch of natural and unspoiled coastline with incredible rock formations and breathtaking views.
 The tour stops at several of the most beautiful viewpoints along the coastline and includes walking by the seafront.
-As part of the experience, we’ll also visit an English farm and a typical coastal village to give you a true taste for the region.
+We’ll also visit Alfriston in the Cuckmere Valley, considered one of England’s most picturesque villages.

 Seven Sisters Cliffs – Highlights: